 At Winchester Road Methodist Church in Highams Park, we had the challenge of creating a new extension that could link two buildings, which were not only on different levels but were from very different eras.

-Our solution was to design a glazed and welcoming central hub within the existing courtyard to link the Edwardian Church and a series of halls dating from the 1950s.
-This had the added advantage of creating a new 85m² foyer/meeting area, which can be used for a range of activities.
+Our proposed solution was to insert a glazed structure within the existing courtyard, creating a link between the Edwardian Church and a series of halls dating back to the 1950s.
+The link housed a welcoming central hub as well as a new foyer and meeting area, which can be used for a range of activities.

-Speaking at the official opening of The Hub as it is now known, Reverend Hilary Cheng thanked the architects, contractors, fundraisers and donors for bringing the new building to life.
+Speaking at the official opening of ‘The Hub’ – as it is now known - Reverend Hilary Cheng thanked the architects, contractors, fundraisers and donors for bringing the new building to life.
 She said: “The Hub is a great new space for the Church and we are really excited by all the new things this will enable us to do for the Church and the community.”